microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/troubleshooting.md

 ```
 kubectl create secret generic microclimate-helm-secret --from-file=cert.pem=<user path>/.helm/cert.pem --from-file=ca.pem=<user path>/.helm/ca.pem --from-file=key.pem=<user path>/.helm/key.pem
 ```

+## Broken pipeline links

+You might encounter a broken link if you try to access a newly created pipeline.

+**Workaround** Wait a moment before trying to access the page again.
+If the link does not become available, delete and recreate the pipeline.

 # Solving problems on Windows
 The following list describes common problems that might affect Microclimate on Windows.